Voice assistants, the connected home, and the connected kitchen, are a rapidly growing market.

 An Alexa Skill is the equivalent of an app for a smartphone – software designed to fulfil a specific task.
 The equivalent for Google Home is called an Action.
-While they serve similar purposes, there are fundamental differences between the two platforms that recall the browser wars of the 1990’s when certain functionality was only available to users of a specific browser and content had often be changed to work on all platforms.
+While they serve similar purposes, there are fundamental differences between the two platforms.
+This recalls the browser wars of the 1990’s when certain functionality was only available to users of a specific browser.
+Content had often to be changed to work on all platforms.

 The risks of putting all your eggs into one digital basket

-Before making a decision to develop for either platform, it’s worth spending time thinking about where and how the data flows, how consumers are using their devices and what the potential consequences might be.
+Before making a decision to develop for either platform, it’s worth spending time thinking about where and how your data flows.
+How are consumers using their devices and what are the potential consequences?

 For example, an Alexa skill, which makes use of Amazon’s AI, will have to share a significant amount of data with the AI to work.
-Especially if a brand is also selling on Amazon, this creates a significant flow of information, information the brand may well prefer to keep confidential.
+If a brand is also selling on Amazon, this creates a significant flow of information, information the brand may well prefer to keep confidential.

 Additionally, many consumers jump from device to device during the buying journey.
-It may turn out that the ability to carry content from a phone to the Assistant is important, so might be the ability to play well with all phone operating systems.
+It may turn out that the ability to carry content from a phone to the voice assistant is important, so might be the ability to play well with all phone operating systems.

 Flexibility, portability and adaptability are important benefits that we should strive to implement.

-To achieve the above, we are currently building partnerships with the first voice CMS (content management systems) that are entering the market.
+To achieve the above, we are currently building partnerships with the first voice CMS (content management systems) entering the market.
 A voice CMS will layer itself over the AI provided by Amazon, Google, Microsoft or any other provider.
-And while it will use that AI to react to evocation phrases, such as “Hey Google” it will then take over and move the conversation from the host AI to its own system, keeping both content and user data separate from the host.
+And while it will use that AI to react to evocation phrases, such as “Hey Google” it will then take over and move the conversation from the host AI to its own system.
+This keeps both content and user data separate from the host.

 An additional benefit is that the CMS is typically designed to work with a multitude of host AIs, including those that may not yet exist – think smart appliances, like stoves or fridges.
 This means that instead of creating custom voice content for each platform, we can now create once, then publish on all platforms – the same way we publish on a traditional CMS, which is accessible to all browser platforms.